The appearance of vaginal discharge during pregnancy can come as a surprise, especially for first-time mothers-to-be.

 Can I reduce the amount of discharge during pregnancy?

 Pregnancy isn’t always glamorous, but it seems each aspect has a function or role.
 The hormonal changes that trigger an increase in discharge during pregnancy happen for a reason.

 The extra flow of discharge helps to flush out potentially harmful bacteria.
-It might be unpleasant at times, but it helps keep you and your baby healthy and safe.
+It might be unpleasant but it helps keep you and your baby healthy and safe.

-When the increase in discharge is normal for pregnancy, you wont be able to reduce it.
+The increase in discharge is normal for pregnancy; therefore you won’t be able to reduce it.

-- Wearing loose fitting bottoms and 100% cotton undies can help you remain comfortable.
-Tight bottoms and nylon underwear can allow moisture to build.
-Allowing air flow can help reduce issues with thrush.
+- Wear loose cotton underwear.
+This will help make you more comfortable.
+Tight garments and nylon underwear can allow moisture to build.
+Allowing air flow can help reduce problems with thrush

-- Avoid scented washes, deodorants or douching as they can affect your pH balance and increase the risk of infection.
+- Avoid perfumed soap, perfumed bath products, and douching; they can affect your pH balance and increase the risk of vaginal infection

-- Keep your genital area dry when possible, wear a cotton liner if needed and be sure to always wipe front to back.
-If you do use a disposable panty liner be sure it is unscented.
+- Keep your genital area dry whenever possible.
+Wear a cotton liner, if needed, and be sure always to wipe front to back.
+If you use a disposable panty liner, make sure it is unscented.

 As you reach the home stretch of pregnancy, you might notice an increase in vaginal discharge.
 If it remains clear, milky and has no odour, this is normal.
 As discharge increases, it might help to wear a panty liner to keep you comfortable and to help you monitor any changes.